fossas/fossa-cli/docs/references/subcommands/container/scanner.md

     - [How do I exclude specific projects from container scanning?](#how-do-i-exclude-specific-projects-from-container-scanning)
   - [Limitations & Workarounds](#limitations--workarounds)

-## What's new in this scanner?
+## What's supported in FOSSA's container scanner?

-FOSSA's new container scanner adds support for compliance and vulnerability checks for application dependencies inside of containers.
+FOSSA's container scanner adds support for compliance and vulnerability checks for application dependencies inside of containers.
 The performance of analysis and support for container image sources is improved, and is more robust for future enhancement.

-FOSSA's new container scanner brings support for standard FOSSA CLI features into containers:
+FOSSA's container scanner brings support for standard FOSSA CLI features into containers:
 - Support for configuration via `.fossa.yml`.
 - Support for path filtering (exclusion and inclusion).

-Finally, FOSSA's new container scanner improves the user experience and reports more information to FOSSA servers, improving both the information available to users and the ability for FOSSA to debug questions or issues.
-For example, images scanned with the container scanner show the origin path for each dependency discovered inside the image, just like analysis of a local project.

-Like the legacy container scanner, the container scanner fully supports the detection of OS dependencies (`apk`, `deb`, etc).
+The container scanner fully supports the detection of OS dependencies (`apk`, `deb`, etc).

 Refer to following guides for integrating container scanning in your CI,